imballinst/imballinst.dev/src/pages/blog/are-arrow-functions-overrated/index.md

 ## Closing words

 There are more about arrow function expressions that I don't cover in this post.
 Please visit the MDN Docs for more information—it's worth the read.
 Lastly, if you frequently say that "arrow functions are shorter" and you are using it 24/7, hopefully this post can make you turn to the right path 😛.
-If you have comments about this post, feel free to mention or send me a DM on Twitter.
+If you have comments or feedback about this post, feel free to mention or send me a DM on Twitter.
+Thanks for reading!